avsoto/avsoto/README.md

 ### 🌟 Highlights

-- 🔭 I’m currently working on the **NTTDATA-Transaction project**, which involves developing a banking platform using Java for the backend.
-(This project was left by **NTTDATA** for the **TECH GIRLS POWER program**)
-- 🌱 I’m expanding my skills in Java.
+- 🔭 I’m currently working on an Angular project to deepen my knowledge of the Angular framework while continuing to enhance my Java skills.
+I'm complementing this practical experience by taking courses on Udemy, focusing on both Angular and Java development.
 - 🤝 I’m looking to collaborate on BackEnd Development projects, where I can contribute my expertise in backend technologies.

 ### 📚 Education